UX/UI Design Process

 Our work does not end with the launch of a product.
 After release, the product enters a system of measurement & analysis.
 We constantly examine user metrics and track user feedback to identify potential weak spots in order to keep gradually improving the design.

 In summary, delivering great user experiences is very much a team sport which requires close collaboration at all stages of the project.
 The typical process outlined here is scalable depending on project size and budget.
 Smaller projects may only involve some of the steps above, whereas the execution of a large-scale design and build process can require contributions from multiple teams and stakeholders.

 By agreeing on, committing to and trusting in a UX/UI process, we

 – Save time

 – Save money

-– Reduce or eliminate the need for rework
+– Reduce or eliminate technical and design debt (and the need for expensive reworking)

 – Maintain good communication between teams & stakeholders

 – Efficiently manage project stages, checkpoints and timelines

 – Create a better product that solves user needs more efficiently.